Frequently Asked Questions

 Midwives bring important medical equipment, supplies, herbs and medications to support a low-risk home birth, including items to perform basic routine monitoring of you and your baby’s vitals, as well as manage abnormal bleeding, or other emergencies should they arise.
 These include anti-hemorrhagic medications, neonatal resuscitation set-up, IV Fluids, Oxygen, and more.
 We rarely have to use these, but they are on hand just in case.

 We tend to use herbs and other holistic tools first, before we move on to medication, though medications definitely have their place when the time calls for it!
-As crunchy as I may be, I will not hesitate to utilize them when it means saving a life, or preventing a negative outcome for mom and/or baby.
+As crunchy as I may be, I will not hesitate to utilize them when it means preventing a negative outcome for mom and/or baby.

 You’ll also purchase a small home birth kit with disposable, one-time-use items, which we’ll help you order in advance.